 The following video (:51) will demonstrate the right hand rule:

-Click here for a transcript for UE Right Hand Rule Video
+Click here for transcript of the UE Right Hand Rule video.

 The magnitude of is RΩ, but we need to write as a vector.
 Note that is pointed into the page in the figure above, which is a direction perpendicular to both and .
 Hence we can use the cross product equation to write an expression for Earth's velocity: , since the component of perpendicular to is .
 So: